Is Dropshipping Legal? Everything You Need to Know (+6 Common Mistakes)

 Of course, you don’t want to go overkill here and scare customers away - but creating a dedicated section with necessary disclaimers may save you further down the road.

-Pro Tip: Shopify has a free terms and conditions generator and privacy policy generator to help you get off on the right foot legally.
+Pro Tip: Termly has a free terms and conditions generator and privacy policy generator to help you get off on the right foot legally.

 6. Don’t Sell Trademarked, Counterfeit or Restricted Products